The amazing Portuguese Gastronomy:

 Using a wide variety of vegetables, the Portuguese traditionally start meals with hearty soups, that usually include meat or beans, and could be, by themselves, a whole meal!
-The most famous one is called Caldo Verde (click here), a creamy potato based soup with very thin slices of cabbage and some pieces of chorizo.
+The most famous one is called Caldo Verde (click here), creamy potato-based soup with very thin slices of cabbage and some pieces of chorizo.

 This is definitely the most basic food of Portuguese cuisine.
 We eat a LOT of bread!
-There’s even an old saying that states “If there’s no bread on the table, it’s not a Portuguese table!” .
-From north to south, each region has their speciality bread and, trust us, they’re all delicious.
+There’s even an old saying that states “If there’s no bread on the table, it’s not a Portuguese table!”.
+From north to south, each region has its speciality bread and, trust us, they’re all delicious.

-We use it to cook, to season, to dip bread and even to bake sweets.
+We use it to cook, to the season, to dip bread, and even to bake sweets.
 Just like the bread, olive oil is mandatory in a Portuguese table, and FYI, we produce some of the best olive oils in the world!